MaiWert/MedQDx/README.md

 # 🩺 MedQDx: Diagnose Like a Doctor 🩺

-MedQDx is a cutting-edge benchmark designed to evaluate large language models (LLMs) in **interactive**, **uncertain** diagnostic scenarios.
-By simulating physician–patient dialogues with **partial clinical information**, MedQDx measures an LLM’s ability to:
+MedQDx is a cutting-edge benchmark that simulates realistic, partial clinical scenarios to evaluate large language models’ diagnostic strategies in reaching a diagnosis through adaptive, question-driven reasoning.

-* 🔎 Ask targeted questions
-* 🔄 Adapt its line of inquiry
-* 🎯 Arrive at accurate diagnoses under uncertainty

 ![image](https://github.com/user-attachments/assets/0a458462-814e-4504-8a66-ed0afd5f4a19)

-## 📖 Table of Contents
+##  Table of Contents

 1. [💡 Introduction](#💡-introduction)
 2. [🗂️ Project Structure](#🗂️-project-structure)